ProAppleOS/Upgrade-from-10.3.x-to-iOS-11.1.2-on-any-64Bit-device-with-Blobs/README.md

 - ANY QUESTION? -> @iloveapple1999 on Twitter

 # Upgrade from 10.3.x to iOS 11.1.2 on any 64Bit device
-How to Downgrade any 64Bit Device from 10.3.x to 11.1.2 with Blobs
+How to Upgrade any 64Bit Device from 10.3.x to 11.1.2 with Blobs

 DOING THIS IS AT YOUR OWN RISK!
 I'M NOT RESPONSIBLE FOR ANYTHING.